marianasvega/WRO_FE-CETYS/README.md

 <br>

 ### `Front Tire Axle (HS-322HD Servo) 🛞`
-To give the vehicle more direction at every turn, we installed a free steer system in the front tire axle controlled by an HS-322HD Servo.
-The servo´s blades connect to an axle completely designed by us that leaves a space in between so that the tires can run freely.
-With the speed the motor provides in the rear axle, the front tires don´t need any extra power to reel forward.
+To enhance the vehicle's direction at every turn, we installed a free-steering system on the front axle, controlled by an HS-322HD Servo.
+The servo’s linkage connects to a custom-designed axle with a gap that allows the tires to rotate freely.
+Given the speed provided by the rear axle motor, the front tires do not require additional power to move forward.

 The following is an example of what we explained in the previous paragraph.